Humidifier Settings, Installation and Maintenance Tips

 During extremely cold weather, your home loses humidity to the outdoors.
 Depending on the time of year the humidity levels may drop to as low as 10%.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) recommend that your home maintain a humidity level between 30-60%.
 As the exterior air temperature changes so do the optimal interior humidity levels of your home.
 Therefore, post-setup/installation, your maintenance settings will be based on what’s happening outside.

 Without any equipment or expert knowledge, one easy way to tell if your settings are too high is with a simple visual inspection to look at the condensation forming on your windows.
 If excessive moisture collects on windows your humidistat is set to high.
 Excess humidity over a prolonged time can damage windows and walls especially when outdoor air temperatures are very low.
 As the temperature drops outside so must the humidity levels in your home.
 If the weatherman calls for a prolonged cold snap be sure to lower your humidistat.

-In general we recommend setting the dial at 35%.
+In general, we recommend setting the dial at 35%.
 You may want to raise or lower it slightly because each home is different.
-Increase the humidity setting until you see a small accumulation of water droplets forming on the bottom half inch of your window panes then back it off slightly (a few percent) to ensure the proper humidity level for your home have been reached.
+Increase the humidity setting until you see a small accumulation of water droplets forming on the bottom half inch of your window panes then back it off slightly (a few percents) to ensure the proper humidity level for your home have been reached.

 Depending on the model you choose and the size of your home, a humidifier uses from 1 to 15 gallons per day when the furnace is operating.
 This minimal amount of water is enough to raise the humidity to your desired level.

 Whole-House OR Room?